vbrilon/Live-tracks-guide/docs/getting-started.md

 Tips
 - Color‑code each song’s clips; keep a consistent color legend.
 - Use “Stop” buttons to prevent empty slots from stopping other clips.

+Session vs Arrangement (what to use here)
+- This workflow uses Session View (grid) to trigger songs as Scenes.
+Arrangement View is great for linear editing, but for live playback Session View is simpler and safer.

+Screenshots to add
+- Session View with multiple songs (Scenes) and Global Quantization visible: `../Assets/img/screenshots/ableton-multi-scenes.png` (TODO add)

+## Optional — Add a MIDI Out Track (testing / program changes)

+Goal: Play a per‑song MIDI clip alongside the audio to test lights, keys changes, program changes, or outboard.

+1) Enable a virtual MIDI port (macOS)
+- Open `Audio MIDI Setup` → `Window` → `Show MIDI Studio`.
+- Double‑click `IAC Driver` → check `Device is online` → apply.

+2) Ableton MIDI prefs
+- Preferences → Link/MIDI: under `MIDI Ports`, enable `Track` and `Remote` for `IAC Driver (Bus 1)` Output.

+3) Create a `MIDI Out` track
+- Add a MIDI track named `MIDI Out`.
+- Set `MIDI To` → `IAC Driver (Bus 1)` → Channel as needed (e.g., 1).
+For hardware, choose your external MIDI interface instead.

+4) Per‑song MIDI clip
+- For each song, drag its MIDI file (e.g., `<SongName>.mid`) into the `MIDI Out` clip slot in the same Scene row as the audio.
+- Set Global Quantization to 1 Bar so the MIDI and audio start together when the Scene is launched.

+Notes
+- Variable‑tempo songs: Session Scenes don’t carry a tempo envelope (one BPM per Scene only).
+If your MIDI must follow a changing tempo (e.g., arps), author/export that part to audio or run the song from Arrangement (with a Master tempo envelope).
+Program changes and one‑shots are typically fine in Session.
+- For synth testing: add an `External Instrument` device on the `MIDI Out` track to monitor return audio if desired.

+Screenshots to add
+- IAC Driver enabled: `../Assets/img/screenshots/macos-iac.png` (TODO add)
+- Ableton MIDI Ports (IAC Output Track/Remote ON): `../Assets/img/screenshots/ableton-midi-ports.png` (TODO add)

 ## Part B — Ableset: Setlist + Remote Control (iPad)